-Immediately subsequent to the closing of this offering, and subject to certain conditions of closing as described in "Concurrent Private Placements," entities affiliated with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors have agreed, subject to certain regulatory conditions, to purchase Class A ordinary shares from us in a private placement at a price per Class A ordinary share equal to the initial public offering price in return for the aggregate sum of \$159.0 million.
-Based on an assumed initial public offering price of \$26.50 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, this would be 6,000,000 Class A ordinary shares.
+Immediately subsequent to the closing of this offering, and subject to certain conditions of closing as described in "Concurrent Private Placements," Eldridge, entities affiliated with Radcliff Management LLC and certain other investors have agreed, subject to certain regulatory conditions, to purchase Class A ordinary shares from us in a private placement at a price per Class A ordinary share equal to the initial public offering price in return for the aggregate sum of \$164.0 million.
+Based on the initial public offering price of \$27.00 per Class A ordinary share, the investors in the concurrent private placements will purchase 6,074,074 Class A ordinary shares.

 The sale of the Class A ordinary shares in the private placements is contingent upon the completion of this offering.
-The sale of these Class A ordinary shares to entities affiliated with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors will not be registered in this offering and will be subject to lock-up agreements with the underwriters for a period of up to 180 days after the date of this prospectus.
-See "Shares Eligible for Future Sale-Lock-Up Agreements" for additional information regarding such restrictions.
+The sale of these Class A ordinary shares to Eldridge, entities affiliated with Radcliff Management LLC and certain other investors will not be registered in this offering and will be subject to lock-up agreements with the underwriters for a period of up to 180 days after the date of this prospectus.
+See "Shares Eligible for Future Sale- Lock-Up Agreements" for additional information regarding such restrictions.
 We refer to these private placements as the concurrent private placements.